Mizen Head – How To Visit Ireland’s Most Southern Point

 • Famous Ireland Landmarks: 101 of The Greatest Attractions Mizen Head - Visit Ireland's Most Southerly Tip Now Happy Irish Wanderers

-Take a Cliff Walk: Embark on one of the cliff walks along the rugged coastline, offering breathtaking views of the Atlantic Ocean, dramatic cliffs, and diverse wildlife at Ireland’s most southern point.
+Take a Cliff Walk: Explore the Mizen head area along the rugged coastline, offering more breathtaking views of the Atlantic Ocean, dramatic cliffs, and diverse wildlife at Ireland’s most southern point.

 Mizen Head - Visit Ireland's Most Southerly Tip Now Happy Irish Wanderers

-Visit the Visitor Center: Explore the award-winning visitor center, which features interactive exhibits, displays on local wildlife and geology, and a café serving refreshments.
+Visit the Visitor Center: Explore the award-winning visitor center which is included with the entrance fee.
+There are numerous interesting exhibits, displays on local wildlife and geology, and a café serving refreshments.

 Birdwatching: Mizen Head is a haven for birdwatchers so make sure to keep an eye out for gannets, puffins, guillemots, and other seabirds soaring along the cliffs and nesting on the offshore islands.